 7 Breastfeeding Positions & How to Try Them

-So, we polled the mamas of Peanut and gathered 7 of the best tried-and-tested breastfeeding positions that you can try with your little one.
+We polled the mamas of Peanut and gathered 7 of the best tried-and-tested breastfeeding positions that you can try with your little one.

 In this article: 📝

-• Why is breastfeeding positioning important?
+Why are breastfeeding positioning and attachment important?

-Why is breastfeeding positioning important?
+Why are breastfeeding positioning and attachment important?

 If you choose to breastfeed, finding the right breastfeeding position that works for you and baby is fundamental.